iAmHieu2012/ServerClient/README.md

 ## Preparing

-`vcpkg` : You can skip this if you already have vcpkg or Visual Studio 2022 version 17.6, which the vcpkg C/C++ package manager is included as an installable component for the C++ Desktop and C++ Gaming workloads.
+You can skip this if you already have `vcpkg` or Visual Studio 2022 version 17.6 or later, which the vcpkg C/C++ package manager is included as an installable component for the C++ Desktop and C++ Gaming workloads.

+But when it raise errors about missing `vcpkg` please come back here

 ### Installing vcpkg